 ↓ Severe thiamine deficiency can result in psychosis

 Thiamine supplementation can help nearly every active adult, as well as a student looking to do better in school.
 By boosting acetylcholine, glutamate and GABA in the brain.
-Providing increased brain energy by fueling cell mitochondria with ATP.
+Providing increased brain energy by contributing to the synthesis of ATP.
 And building myelin sheaths that protect our axons needed for brain cell signaling.

 Vitamin B1 (Thiamine) Benefits